How Do Showcase Commissions Work?

 - Over $20,000 – 4%

 The percentage is applied to the portion of the item’s price that falls within that bracket.
-For example, an item costing $1,600 would have a commission calculated like this:
+For example, an item listed at $1,600 would have a commission calculated like this:

 - $10 for the portion of the price falling in the $0 – $100 bracket: $10